maxsystemslab/maxsystemslab.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I'm an Assistant Professor at Bellini College of AI, Cybersecurity, and Computing.
+I'm a Tenure-Track Assistant Professor at Bellini College of AI, Cybersecurity, and Computing.
-I completed my doctoral degree from Rutgers University in New Brunswick, NJ, and a master's degree from Stevens Institute of Technology in Hoboken, NJ where I advised by Prof. [Hang Liu](https://asherliu.github.io/).
+I completed my doctoral degree from Rutgers University in New Brunswick, NJ, and a master's degree from Stevens Institute of Technology in Hoboken, NJ, where I was advised by Prof. [Hang Liu](https://asherliu.github.io/).
 I received a Bachelor of Engineering in Computer Engineering from Tribhuvan University, Kathmandu, Nepal.
-During my PhD, I interned at Google, Lawerence Berkeley National Lab and Brookhaven National Lab.
+During my PhD, I interned at Google, Lawrence Berkeley National Lab, and Brookhaven National Lab.

 My research interests lie at the intersection of systems and ML/HPC applications, focusing on full-circle innovation--using ML/HPC to design better systems (more current focus) and building optimized systems for ML/HPC applications.
 Notably, I have worked on developing accurate and reusable ML-based microarchitecture simulators while also accelerating and scaling these simulation models with hardware-software co-design, demonstrating the synergy between system optimization and ML/HPC.